akshayram1/React-Appwrite-RealTime-Chat/submission.md

 2. ![https://drive.google.com/file/d/1rMEyvuO0snTp-NnYB77JidC2AxR8XgP6/view?usp=sharing]
 3. ![https://drive.google.com/file/d/166Yv-ke9StA6QAdwNs3aXGZ-6nHlSQ21/view?usp=sharing]

-## Anything Else You Want To Share With Us?
 This project was an exciting and enriching experience!
 Using Appwrite to handle real-time features and authentication made the development process much smoother, and we were able to focus more on creating a seamless user experience.
 We're proud of what we built and eager to see how it can evolve.